ralqadri/cheesecake/README.md

 # cheesecake
-A simple YouTube video downloader, based on Flask.
+A proof-of-concept simple YouTube video downloader, based on Python and Flask.
 Work in progress/unfinished.

 ## Running
 ```flask run```